JolietCyborgs4241/cyborg_sensing/README.md

 This can provide visual feedback to an observer as to the status and operation of the visual-processing system.
 All of the different components can send messages to cv_status to control their respective indicators.

+##### Visual Status Display Information

+To display different types of status indications, we have two+ basic tools at our disposal:

+* Whether an LED is on or off

+* What color it is if it is on

+* What brightness it is when it is on (I consider this the "+" part; it can be very hard to distinguish brightness levels via the human eye to a point where an observer could clearly differentiate brightness of an LED under a range of differnt or even varying lighting conditions so let's leave this one off the table and stick with on/off and color for now)

+In regards to types of status, there are two types of status that are most valuable to display

+* Is something running?

+* If it's running, what state is it in?

+In addition to the status, we want to be able to distinguish the status for sifferent system components in a clear way; using dedicated LED(s) for specific system components would help there.
+Consider something like:

+* First LED on the left is the interface to the RoboRio

+* First LED on the right is the sensor database

+* The next two LEDs in from the right are the camera servers

+* and so on...

+If something important enough to warrant displaying on the status bar isn't running, we probably want to know, in a very clear way.
+We want to know if something is expected to be running is actually running and even more importantly, we want to know if something that is expected to be running **ISN'T** running.

+So how do we do that?
+How do we have something that *isn't* running *tell* us that it *isn't* running.
+Well, we don't do that directly (because we can't).
+What we can do is use a concept called a *timeout*.
+A *timeout* is a counter that runs down and if the counter runs out, something happens.
+Sometimes this running down is deliberate (like an alarm) but sometimes it's intended to b a fail safe part of the system design.
+Some types of train locomotives have a periodic alarm that goes off which requires the locomotive engineer to hit a button to show they are still alert; together with the alarm is a timeout which if it expires without the engineer hitting the button, the train's brakes are automatically applied.
+Hitting the button resets the timeout and prevents its ultimate action from occurring.

+We can do the same with the visual status display.
+In this case, we'll light all of the LEDs red unless we get an explicit update from the corresponding part of the system to change it to another color.
+This will start all the LEDs as red until something happens to change them (we'll discuss how things get changed below).
+So what about the *timeout* above?
+That is an important part of the entire status display because we'll use a timeout to set a LED back to red to indicate that we've not received a status update from some component within an allotted timeout interval since the last update - we can use a simple value like 1 second provided that we think every component in the system will communicate with the status display server at least that often.
+I would estimate that the system would be procesing dozens of sensor readings each second and if each sensor reading updated a corresponding status LED, each system component would be talking to the status display server much more frequently than that.
+In this case, if we haven't heard from some system component in 1 second, it's probably dead and no longer working.

+We can and will make this configurable so that we specify a reasonable value which doesn't cause too many false alarms.

 ### Hardware platform and Environment

 ### Other ideas and considerations